mrandri19/mrandri19.github.io/_posts/2018-06-24-how-much-of-npm-will-you-break.md

 After removing the recursion (which I naively thought was the main performance issue) I started looking for other problems and ways to speed it up more.

-The main issue was that every time we need to get a pacakge's dependencies all of the lines in the JSON file need to be scanned to find the dependencies, this is $$O(n)$$.
-Especially slow if that $$n$$ is around 1.8 Million.
+The main issue was that every time we need to get a pacakge's dependencies, all of the lines in the JSON file need to be scanned to find the dependencies.
+This is $$O(n)$$, especially slow if that $$n$$ is around 1.8 Million.

 {% highlight c++ %}
 vector<string> deps;

-// Count the dependents packages int n = 0;
+int n = 0;

+// For each line in the file
 for (const auto& row : rows.GetArray()) {
-    for (const auto& key : row["key"].GetArray()) {
+    // Iterate through the "key" array, usually short so no big bottleneck for (const auto& key : row["key"].GetArray()) {
         if (key == package_name.c_str() && row["id"] != package_name.c_str()) {
+            // Get the dependet package's name
             auto id = row["id"].GetString();

-            deps.push_back(id);
-            n++;
+            // Add the packages that depend on `package_name` to a list deps.push_back(id);

+            // Increment the count of the total dependents n++;
         }
     }